esp8266/Arduino/package/README.md

    * In main README.md:

-     - in "Latest release" section, change version number in the readthedocs link to the version which was just released.
+     - in "Latest release" section, change version number in the readthedocs link to the version which was just released, and verify that all links work.

-     - Replace any other instances of the version number in the doc.

-     - Check that links to the latest readthedocs build are correct.